BillClinton/Appunto-Auth/README.md

 # Appunto-Auth

-An authentication spark for CodeIgniter with a simple ACL and ExtJS interface.
+An authentication spark for CodeIgniter with a Sencha Ext JS interface and a simple ACL.

 ## Features
  - Administrative interface using ExtJS